-What we can learn from ONB's beta value
+What does ONB's beta value mean to investors?

 Could ONB's size cause it to be more volatile?